cpozos/PathFinder/README.md

-# PatternFinder
+# Text Manipulator tool
-Tool to find patterns inside directories and files
+Tool to find text using patterns inside files.
+The results can be replaced with new values.

+It can be useful for automation purposes